-- International students should mail officially sealed, unopened transcripts, including English translations in a packet to International Admissions:
+- International students should mail officially sealed, unopened transcripts, including English translations in a packet to the Office of International Services.

-- Required for Domestic Applicants, and International Applicants whose native language is English.
-International Applicants whose native language is not English may submit GRE scores if they wish, but are not required to do so.
-See below.
+- Required for domestic applicants, and international applicants whose native language is English.
+International applicants whose native language is not English may submit GRE scores if they wish, but are not required to do so.

-- We request a score of 151 for Verbal and 150 for Quantitative.
-A score of 4.5 or better is requested on the Analytical section of the GRE.
+- We prefer a score of 151 for Verbal and a score of 4 or higher on the Analytical section of the GRE.